bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 Sharp Right Turn Shady

 After the data collection and augmentation process, I had 38,000 data points.
 I then preprocessed this data by normalization with mean-center.
 I finally randomly shuffled the dataset and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by the validation loss converging to 0.06, as seen below:
+The ideal number of epochs was 5 as evidenced by the validation loss stopped decreasing, as seen below:

 ```
 Train on 30338 samples, validate on 7585 samples